vladimir1284/fleet-wiki/pages/02.projects/21.fleet/213.developer/2124.project/21242.client/default.en.md

 ### Reactive Declarations

 - **data**: A prop of type `PageData` passed to the component.
-- **selectedId, selectedClient**: Variables to store the ID and details of the selected client for editing or deletion.
-- **message**: A string to store the alert message.
-- **currentTenant**: Retrieved from the context to get the current tenant's information.

 ### Lifecycle Hooks

-- **onMount**: Used to load client data when the component mounts.
+- **onMount**: Used to load data from the api when the component mounts.

-### Event Handlers

-- **loadData**: An asynchronous function that fetches client data from the API and updates the `clients` array.

-### UI Components

-- **Modal**: Used to display forms for creating, editing, and deleting clients.
-- **Table**: Displays the list of clients with options to edit or delete each client.
-- **Alert**: Shows alert m